 You'll gain useful knowledge of what affects VoIP quality and how problems can be corrected.
 You'll learn how voice quality is measured and factors that affect it including codec, delay, jitter and lost packets.
 We'll demystify how packets actually get delayed or "lost", and listen to the sound effects.

 Telecommunications allows information transfer; but can also be a venue for malicious attacks.
-We'll update your knowledge and fill the gaps with a wide survey of all things security, risks and measures, beginning with phishing and extortion emails, network security, firewalls and ports, encryption, authentication, certificates, Wi-Fi security, VPNs, viruses, trojans and exploits.
+We’ll update your knowledge and fill the gaps with a wide survey of all things security, risks and measures, beginning with phishing and extortion emails, then network security, firewalls and ports, and Public Key Encryption.

 You'll get up to speed on the current state of 5G, and learn about its immediate benefit: 40% more efficient than LTE.